-For my fruit and vegetable drawings I have created a technique of blending etching with graphite to capture the fine detail and simple beauty of artichokes, fennel, leeks and onions from local markets.
+His fruit and vegetable drawings were created through a technique of blending etching with graphite to capture the fine detail and simple beauty of these organic, natural forms- artichokes, fennel, leeks and onions found in local French markets.

 There are two types of print editions to his drawings:

 These works are where he has documented every stage of the creative process as they become the final image, which is then taken to the printers and transformed into a print whch prevents the work from degrading or changing over time.

 They are signed and dated with AP plus the print number.

 After the Artist's Proofs are finished and he is satisfied with the final result, a print is made and becomes a Bon à Tirer (B.A.T).
 This B.A.T print is signed and kept as all future Limited Edition Prints are checked against this perfect standard.